qiskit-community/qiskit-experiments/docs/howtos/artifacts.rst

 Problem
 -------

-You want to view, add, remove, and save artifacts associated with your :class:`ExperimentData` instance.
+You want to view, add, remove, and save artifacts associated with your :class:`.ExperimentData` instance.

 Solution
 --------

+Artifacts are used to store auxiliary data for an experiment that don't fit neatly in the :class:`.AnalysisResult` model.
+Any data that can be serialized, such as fit data, can be added as :class:`.ArtifactData` artifacts to :class:`.ExperimentData`.

+For example, after an experiment that uses :class:`.CurveAnalysis` is run, its :class:`.ExperimentData` object is automatically populated with ``fit_summary`` and ``curve_data`` artifacts.
+The ``fit_summary`` artifact has one or more :class:`.CurveFitResult` objects that contain parameters from the fit.
+The ``curve_data`` artifact has a :class:`.ScatterTable` object that contain raw and fitted data in a pandas :class:`~pandas:pandas.DataFrame`.

 Viewing artifacts
 ~~~~~~~~~~~~~~~~~

-Artifacts are used to store auxiliary data for an experiment that don't fit neatly in the
-:class:`.AnalysisResult` model.
-Any data that can be serialized, such as fit data, can be added
-as artifacts.
-After an experiment that uses
-:class:`.CurveAnalysis` is run, the :class:`ExperimentData` is
-automatically populated with ``fit_summary`` and ``curve_data`` artifacts.

-The ``fit_summary`` artifact has one or more :class:`.CurveFitResult` objects that contain parameters from the
-fit.
-The ``curve_data`` artifact has a :class:`.ScatterTable` object that contain raw and fitted data in a
-pandas :class:`~pandas:pandas.DataFrame`.
+Here we run a parallel experiment consisting of two :class:`.T1` experiments in parallel and then view the output
+artifacts as a list of :class:`.ArtifactData` objects accessed by :meth:`.ExperimentData.artifacts`:

 .. jupyter-execute::